csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 **Figure 15.7** Schedule 2.

-**666 Chapter 15 Concurrency Control**

 preferable to inconsistent states, since they can be handled by rolling back trans- actions, whereas inconsistent states may lead to real-world problems that cannot be handled by the database system.

 We shall require that each transaction in the system follow a set of rules, called a **locking protocol**, indicating when a transaction may lock and unlock each of the data items.
 Locking protocols restrict the number of possible schedules.
 The set of all such schedules is a proper subset of all possible serializable schedules.
 We shall present several locking protocols that allow only conflict-serializable schedules, and thereby ensure isolation.
 Before doing so, we introduce some terminology.

-Let _{T_0, _T_1_, . . . , Tn}_ be a set of transactions participating in a schedule _S_.
+Let _{T_0, T1_, . . . , Tn}_ be a set of transactions participating in a schedule _S_.
 We say that _Ti_ **precedes** _Tj_ in _S_, written _Ti_ → _Tj_ , if there exists a data item _Q_ such that _Ti_ has held lock mode _A_ on _Q_, and _Tj_ has held lock mode _B_ on _Q_ later, and comp(_A,B_) = false.
 If _Ti_ → _Tj_ , then that precedence implies that in any equivalent serial schedule, _Ti_ must appear before _Tj_ .
 Observe that this graph is similar to the precedence graph that we used in Section 14.6 to test for conflict serializability.
 Conflicts between instructions correspond to noncompatibility of lock modes.

 We say that a schedule _S_ is **legal** under a given locking protocol if _S_ is a possible schedule for a set of transactions that follows the rules of the locking protocol.
 We say that a locking protocol **ensures** conflict serializability if and only if all legal schedules are conflict serializable; in other words, for all legal schedules the associated → relation is acyclic.

-**15.1.2 Granting of Locks**
+#### Granting of Locks**

 When a transaction requests a lock on a data item in a particular mode, and no other transaction has a lock on the same data item in a conflicting mode, the lock can be granted.
 However, care must be taken to avoid the following scenario.
-Suppose a transaction _T_2 has a shared-mode lock on a data item, and another transaction _T_1 requests an exclusive-mode lock on the data item.
-Clearly, _T_1 has to wait for _T_2 to release the shared-mode lock.
-Meanwhile, a transaction _T_3 may request a shared-mode lock on the same data item.
-The lock request is compatible with the lock granted to _T_2, so _T_3 may be granted the shared-mode lock.
-At this point _T_2 may release the lock, but still _T_1 has to wait for _T_3 to finish.
-But again, there may be a new transaction _T_4 that requests a shared-mode lock on the same data item, and is granted the lock before _T_3 releases it.
-In fact, it is possible that there is a sequence of transactions that each requests a shared-mode lock on the data item, and each transaction releases the lock a short while after it is granted, but _T_1 never gets the exclusive-mode lock on the data item.
-The transaction _T_1 may never make progress, and is said to be **starved**.
+Suppose a transaction T2 has a shared-mode lock on a data item, and another transaction T1 requests an exclusive-mode lock on the data item.
+Clearly, T1 has to wait for T2 to release the shared-mode lock.
+Meanwhile, a transaction T3 may request a shared-mode lock on the same data item.
+The lock request is compatible with the lock granted to T2, so T3 may be granted the shared-mode lock.
+At this point T2 may release the lock, but still T1 has to wait for T3 to finish.
+But again, there may be a new transaction T4 that requests a shared-mode lock on the same data item, and is granted the lock before T3 releases it.
+In fact, it is possible that there is a sequence of transactions that each requests a shared-mode lock on the data item, and each transaction releases the lock a short while after it is granted, but T1 never gets the exclusive-mode lock on the data item.
+The transaction T1 may never make progress, and is said to be **starved**.

 We can avoid starvation of transactions by granting locks in the following manner: When a transaction _Ti_ requests a lock on a data item _Q_ in a particular mode _M_, the concurrency-control manager grants the lock provided that:

 **1\.** There is no other transaction holding a lock on _Q_ in a mode that conflicts with _M_.

-**15.1 Lock-Based Protocols 667**

 **2\.** There is no other transaction that is waiting for a lock on _Q_ and that made its lock request before _Ti_ .

 Thus, a lock request will never get blocked by a lock request that is made later.

-**15.1.3 The Two-Phase Locking Protocol**
+#### The Two-Phase Locking Protocol**

 One protocol that ensures serializability is the **two-phase locking protocol**.
 This protocol requires that each transaction issue lock and unlock requests in two phases: